 Participating nurses receive a full salary and an excellent benefits package, as well as dedicated preceptors and faculty for guidance and support throughout the program.

-The Nurse Residency at Penn Medicine Program is incorporated into the orientation program for the new to practice nurse.
-Nurses who meet the following criteria are eligible for the Nurse Residency at Penn Medicine Program:
+Upon hire as a new-to-practice nurse, you will be enrolled into the Nurse Residency at Penn Medicine Program.
+The curriculum is delivered in addition to nursing orientation.
+Nurses who meet the following criteria are eligible for Nurse Residency at Penn Medicine:

 - Bachelor of Science in Nursing (BSN) degree from an accredited institution